I know you don't understand it, despite my heroic efforts to explain this.

 I'm not going to pay for it.

-I'm not paying for my health care now.
+I'm not paying for my health care.

-Union takes care of that or the government.
+Now, the union takes care of that or the government.

-Yeah, but are you aware that the IRS has 16,000 new agents that are going to be running around making sure that if you don't have health insurance, you're paying a fine.
+Yeah, but are you aware that the IRS has 16,000 new agents that are going to be running around making sure that if you don't have health insurance, you're paying a fine?

 I don't believe that.